BjarniLeifs/snulli/Readings/README_Windows.md

 - Camel casing is used <br />
 	example: var thisNamingStyle

-- Comments should be created above each new instance of function where there is a description of what this function is for and how to use.
+- Comments should be created above each new instance of function where there is a description of what this function is for and how to use.<br />
-	example: /*
+	example: /* <br />
-					Description: Used to descripe the functionality
+					Description: Used to descripe the functionality<br />
-					Usage: How to use this function
+					Usage: How to use this function<br />
-			*/
+			*/<br />

-- if there is set of objects with comma seperation then they should be put into new line each of them where ":" is inline with each new set.
+- if there is set of objects with comma seperation then they should be put into new line each of them where ":" is inline with each new set.<br />
-	example: Let someObject = {
+	example: Let someObject = {<br />
-									username: someObject.username,
+									username: someObject.username,<br />
-									stuff	: someObject.stuff
+									stuff	: someObject.stuff<br />
-							  };
+							  }; <br />